Last updated on February 24th, 2021 at 03:53 pm

 Appointed as Bowling Coach at High Performance Centre (HPC)

-Mohammad Zahid has its second coming in Pakistan Cricket when he was appointed as bowling coach in PCB’s High Performance Centre (HPC) in Lahore.
-HIs appointment came as a surprise as Zahid was away from Pakistan cricket since he last played first class match in Pakistan in 2009-10 season.
+Mohammad Zahid has its second coming in Pakistan Cricket when he was appointed as bowling coach in PCB’s High Performance Centre (HPC) in Lahore in September 2020.
+His appointment came as a surprise as Zahid was away from Pakistan cricket since he last played first class match in Pakistan in 2009-10 season.
+Just after spending 05 months at the position Zahid tendered his resignation to PCB on 24th Feb, 2021.